 3 Inf.
 Crim.
 App., P v Carmelo Farrugia, 23/1/1998; Inf.
 Crim.
 App.
 P v Raymond Cutajar, 2/9/1999; Inf.
 Crim.
 App.
-P v Loreto Borg, 9/6/2004
+P v Loreto Borg, 9/6/2004.

 - 14. This second grievance of the appellant is therefore being rejected also. - 15.
-In so far as the third grievance is concerned, the appellant complains that the punishment awarded by the court at first instance was excessive taking into account the fact that he had applied to the competent court for a reconsideration of its court decree which it refused to grant before the appellant honoured the entire payments as imposed in the decree.
+In so far as the third grievance is concerned, the appellant complains that the punishment awarded by the court at first instance was excessive taking into account the fact that he had applied to the competent court for a reconsideration of its decree which it refused to grant before the appellant honoured the entire payments as imposed in the decree.
 He also complains of the fact the he was ordered to pay Faith Pollina the maintenance ordered by the court on behalf of Caleb Pollina when the latter was no longer residing with Faith Pollina. - 16.
 Taking into account the fact that the sanction imposed by the first court on the appellant is a discharge subject to the condition that he does not commit another offence within the period of three months, the Court does not consider the punishment at all excessive and in fact considers this part of this grievance totally frivolous. - 17.
-However, it clearly results from the terms of the relevant court's decree of the 6th June 2014 that as regards the maintenance payable to Faith Pollina on behalf of her son Caleb the fundamental premise on the basis of which such maintenance was to be so payable directly to Faith Pollina was that "Caleb is presently residing with her [Faith Pollina]" .
+However, it clearly results from the terms of the relevant court's decree of the 6th June 2014 that as regards the maintenance payable to Faith Pollina on behalf of her son Caleb the fundamental premise on the basis of which such maintenance was to be so payable directly to Faith Pollina was that "Caleb is presently residing with her [Faith Pollina]"4.
 In the course of these proceedings, during the sitting of the 15th January 2016, a minute was entered into the record by counsel for the appellant to the effect that the fact which he wanted to prove by the evidence of Alice Mary Reagan was that Caleb Pollina has been living with the appellant since the end of June 2014 and this was agreed to by both the prosecution and the injured party and consequently counsel for the appellant renounced to the said witness.
 Moreover, Faith Pollina herself confirmed on oath that since the end of June 2014 and currently Caleb Pollina was not residing with her but with the appellant.
+Since the order of the court for the payment of maintenance to Faith Pollina on behalf of Caleb Pollina was clearly premised on the fact that the latter lived with Faith Pollina it cannot reasonably be held that the court's order required the appellant to continue to pay Faith Pollina maintenance on behalf of Caleb Pollina even when Caleb Pollina no longer lived with his mother and was effectively being maintained by the appellant himself.
+Therefore, the Court has to take note of this important change of circumstances when it comes to determine the amount of maintenance which is payable to Faith Pollina under the court order in question for the purposes of article 24 of Cap 446.